Skip to main content

 You are looking in the mirror, noticing the change in your hair, and asking a question rooted in a desire for restoration ∞ how long until the work I put in shows?
 The answer begins with understanding that the hair you see today is a history of your biology from months past.

-The you implement now are investments in the future health of hair that has yet to emerge from the scalp.
+The lifestyle changes you implement now are investments in the future health of hair that has yet to emerge from the scalp.
 We are not treating the strands you can touch; we are fundamentally altering the biological environment from which new, healthier hair will grow.
 This process is governed by the intricate, predetermined timeline of the hair follicle itself.

 Every hair on your head operates on a cycle, a rhythmic process of growth, transition, and rest.
 The most critical phase for our purposes is the growth phase, known as anagen, where the follicle is actively producing the hair fiber.